Getting medical care and treatment after a crash

 If your care provider doesn't bill ICBC directly, you can submit your receipts for review to see if they are eligible for reimbursement.
 Please send them within 60 days of the treatment or purchase date to be eligible for consideration.
 You can find additional information on treatments and fees in ICBC's Recovery and Treatment Guide (pdf).

-You also have up to $1,000 in coverage if a health care practitioner recommends other supplies or services to
+You also have up to $1,000 in coverage for reasonable alternative therapies to

 help you recover.
 You can discuss those supplies or services with your claim representative.